Domestic Violence Crisis Hotline Provides Help All Year Long

 However, that does not mean that local shelter and crisis hotline centers aren’t busy.

-“We are staffed 24/7 especially our shelter,” explained YWCA Resolve Famiy Abuse Program Director, Julie Haden.
+“We are staffed 24/7 especially our shelter,” explained YWCA Resolve Family Abuse Program Director, Julie Haden.

 “We have local advocates who are answering our hotline all of the time.
 So when you call, it is not somebody out of state.
 They are right here and know about the services and can get you help no matter the time of year.”